 You know when you load the washing machine up so much and you think, ‘Oh, I really shouldn’t put so much in… but maybe I can just squeeze one more thing…‘.
 That was me today, and today was the day that our washing machine crapped itself (well, it didn’t, luckily, but I thought it did, more on that later).
 I think that every single last cloth diaper was dirty, and that was the reason for my enormous load.
 It was really dumb of me to load it up so much, and I even mentioned to Art in passing that I was being really brave to fill the washing machine up so high.
 Because… a few days ago, it had been acting funny.
 I threw a load in early in the morning, went out for three or four hours and when I came home, the machine was still spinning… ‘That’s odd‘, I thought… ‘The machine has been stuck on the spin cycle for hours!’.
-I manually turned the nob to OFF, and hung my very spun (nearly dry) cloth diapers out on the line.
+I manually turned the nob to OFF, and put my very spun (nearly dry) cloth diapers in the dryer.

 As I was sitting there in the bathroom, squatting on the stool over the tubs of wet laundry with my baby splashing in the puddles, I had this sudden realization that probably 2/3 of the world washes their clothes in some similar manner.
-Actually, they probably are not so lucky as to even have running water, or a private place to do it, and they may be doing this hand washing in a muddy river, or next to the cow paddock… or worse… Or, what about the people who are so poor, that they only have one item of clothing?
+Actually, they probably are not so lucky as to even have running water or a private place to do it, and they may be doing this handwashing in a muddy river, or next to the cow paddock… or worse… Or, what about the people who are so poor, that they only have one item of clothing?
 How do they wash something without taking it off?
 Anyway, the scrubbing was a little therapeutic, so my imagination was running.

 I looked around at all the wet laundry, and then over at the never-ending-pile of dirty laundry in the laundry basket and started thinking…